Online Health Chat with Kareem Abu-Elmagd, MD, PhD and Gordon Bowen

 Miller3: Can you talk about some general questions about all of the drugs a person may be on post-transplant?
 What is the expense and do you have ideas on how to fund?
 Are there interactions between drugs, particularly the immunosuppressants and other drugs?
 Are there drug interactions with foods?
 Finally, when is the best time for taking all of these drugs?

 Micah_Davis,_MBA: Medication costs post-transplant are dependent on the individual’s insurance and prescription coverage and co-pay requirements.
 Patients who don’t have coverage or lose coverage can experience costs upwards of $2000 per month.
 We always recommend having adequate or securing secondary prescription plans to cover post-transplant medications—this includes our patients with Medicare coverage.
 Co-pays vary by insurance plan, and can still cost $0 to $300 per month.
 I recommend calling your plan provider to determine whether transplant medications are included in your benefit prescription plan.
 If so, what co-pays or out-of-pocket expenses can you expect?
 You will also want to ensure that the coverage is not for a limited window, e.g. only three years post-transplant.
-A financial counselor will review your benefits and prescription coverage during the referral for transplant.
+A Patient Financial Advocate will review your benefits and prescription coverage during the referral for transplant.
 He or she will discuss your coverage and options for obtaining additional coverage if needed.
 Additionally, they can also discuss fundraising opportunities that can assist with co-pays and out-of-pocket costs.

 Bird song: There is a significant cost post-transplant for care when coming for visits—particularly for the cost of housing.
 Is there an area that can help coordinate inexpensive housing options, coordination of appointments, etc.?
 Currently, it takes me several months to set up appointments (up to eight different departments.
 The cost of travel, housing and the length of stay for appointments may be a few weeks, which can run me $6000 twice per year.
 It would be helpful to have a coordinator post-transplant that could help with these things.